 As a public sector organisation, Highlands and Islands Enterprise's (HIE's) procurement activity is guided by legislation and best practice, with the route being determined by the potential total value of the contract.
 Find out more >

-The strategy aims to ensure that the wider requirements of the public procurement reform agenda are adhered to.
-It has been developed in line with local and national priorities and will support our corporate aims and objectives.
+Our Procurement Strategy for 2017-2018 sets out our procurement objectives and an action plan.
+It aims to ensure that the wider requirements of the public procurement reform agenda are adhered to.
+We have developed our strategy in line with local and national priorities to support our corporate aims and objectives.

 We are keen to receive comments, observations or suggestions from external parties about the content of the Strategy.

 Please email your views and comments to firstname.lastname@example.org.
 Please provide details of whether you are responding as a member of the public, member of staff, contractor, industry body or otherwise.
 This will help to provide context to the responses.

 Support for Communities Framework

 The purpose of this exercise is to put in place arrangements which will provide HIE with access to external expertise to support community-led organisations to develop their capacity and deliver prioritised projects.

 This framework will provide an alternative means of providing a range of practical support (not advice already accessible via HIE's Framework for Growth and Development – Specialist Advice) as many community-led organisations lack the capacity or a particular skills set to progress an opportunity timeously.

 The types of support required have been categorised as Financial; Project Development; Project Delivery/Management and Procurement.

 The requirement is being divided into 6 Lots being procured under separate Notices and further information can be found as follows: